rotki/rotki/docs/api.rst

    :reqjson integer from_timestamp: The timestamp from which to query grant events
    :reqjson integer to_timestamp: The timestamp until which to query grant events
-   :reqjson integer grant_id: The id of the grant for which to query events
+   :reqjson integer grant_id: The id of the grant for which to query events.
+In the case of only_cache, this can be omitted so that all saved events are returned from the DB.
    :reqjson bool only_cache: Signifying if caller only wants what's in the DB or if the remote API should also be queried.

    **Example Response**: